Announcing the VISP Sponsored Group Program

 As University Special Students, VISP participants should seek assistance from the office of Adult Career & Special Student Services (ACSSS) in the Division of Continuing Studies.
 As for all University Special Students, we serve as their Academic Dean's Office.

-The VISP Coordinator, Anna Seidel-Quast, serves as all independent VISP students' academic advisor and main contact for their time here on campus.
+The VISP Coordinators, Anna Seidel-Quast and Josh Juedes serve as academic advisor and main contact for all VISP students during their time at UW-Madison.
 If students have specific questions regarding course content or placement, we refer them to the department's website, course guide, or potentially to the department for more information.

 A VISP student contacted me regarding course placement or permission to enroll in my course.
 How do I know what to tell them?

 VISP students typically enroll in upper-level courses in their major from their home university.
 They have the flexibility, however, to enroll in any course open to University Special Students with available seats.
 A VISP student asking for permission to enroll in a course with pre-requisites should explain to the faculty their academic background and why they feel they would be an appropriate fit for the course.
 It would be up to the faculty to decide to grant such a permission.
 Please feel free to contact the VISP coordinator, Anna Seidel-Quast, if you have any questions or concerns.

 I know an international student who wishes to come to UW for one or more semesters.